We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-It also accommodates users up to 300 pounds (136.4 kg) and is highly rated for being an overall solid, durable, and reliable piece of equipment.
+It also accommodates users weighing up to 300 lb (136.4 kg) and is highly rated for being an overall solid, durable, and reliable piece of equipment.

-It’s worth noting that the machine offers up to 210 pounds (95.5 kg) of resistance, which is more than enough for beginner and intermediate lifters.
-The resistance can be upgraded to 310 pounds (140.6 kg).
+The machine offers up to 210 lb (95.5 kg) of resistance, which is more than enough for many lifters, and the resistance can be upgraded to 310 lb (140.6 kg).

-However, more advanced weightlifters will want to consider the Bowflex Xtreme 2 SE Home Gym, which can be upgraded to provide 410 pounds (186 kg) of resistance.
+If you want to lift heavier weights, you may want to consider the Bowflex Xtreme 2 SE Home Gym, which can be upgraded to provide 410 lb (186 kg) of resistance.

 Best power rack